jeremyfox36/SwimSpot/README.md

 # SwimSpot
-An app to record stuff about open water swimming spots.
+An api to record stuff about open water swimming spots.